 Cleaning and Maintenance

 Both engineered hardwood and solid hardwood require the same amount of cleaning, which varies according to the amount of foot traffic.
-You should vacuum periodically with a soft floor attachment to pick up dirt and small particles that could scratch the finish, and you should maintain the shine by damp mopping.
-Avoid using wax or oil soap on prefinished flooring.
+You should vacuum frequently with a soft floor attachment to pick up dirt and small particles that could scratch the finish.
+If deeper cleaning is required, wipe the flooring with a barely damp towel or mop.
+Do not use wax, oil soap or any type of oily cleaner or polish on hardwood unless the floor has a wax finish.
+Oils and wax can make it impossible to refresh a floor's finish (by scuffing and recoating it) without sanding off the old finish.

-Both types of flooring are easily damaged by water.
+Both types of hardwood flooring are easily damaged by water.
 Wipe up spills as soon as they occur and wring your mop well when using a cleaning solution.
-The best cleaners for hardwood floors in general are commercial products formulated specifically for the job, but you can also spray a solution of vinegar and water in front of your mop to remove surface grime and scuff marks.
+The best cleaners for hardwood floors in general are commercial products formulated specifically for the job, or, to play it safe, just use warm water.